 - Grammar activities and games

 Required Material: Students may choose to purchase either a digital book or a paper book, not both.
-The purchase should only be made after the first class. - Headphones and an external microphone
+The purchase should only be made after the first class. - Device: PC (Windows 11) or Mac OS 13 (Ventura or newer).

 - Book